EfeAgare/coleap_interview_backend/README.md

 * Create an  GraphQL API endpoint to retrieve all the records with the given structure
 * The endpoint should allow to sort based on price
 * The endpoint should allow to search by make
-* Create an REST endpoint (or equivalent GraphQL query) to retrieve a single record, with the same object response
+* Create GraphQL query to retrieve a single record, with the same object response

 ### DATA STRUCTURE